fyrejet/fyrejet/README.md

 ![benchmark](./performance_comparison.jpg)

-1. `./performance/fyrejet-route-uWS.js` on port `3001` (Fyrejet on top of uWS, with full Express-like API)
+1. `./performance/fyrejet-route-uWS.js` and `./performance/fyrejet-route-uWS-sendLite.js` on port `3001` (Fyrejet on top of uWS, with full Express-like API)
-4. `./performance/fyrejet-route.js` on port `3004` (Fyrejet in default Express mode)
+4. `./performance/fyrejet-route.js` and `./performance/fyrejet-route-sendLite.js` on port `3004` (Fyrejet in default Express mode)
 5. `./performance/express-route.js` on port `3005` (Express)

-Each app exposes the `/hi` route, using the `GET` method
+Each app exposes the `/hi` route, using the `GET` method. `-sendLite.js` examples use `res.sendLite` from `restana` project that handles data much faster than express's `res.send`, but at the cost of no Etag features.
+However, the performance with sendLite is VERY close to stock Fastify.

 Hardware used: `MacBook Pro (16-inch, 2019)` || `Intel(R) Core(TM) i9-9980HK CPU @ 2.40GHz`  || `64 GB 2667 MHz DDR4`

-OS used: `macOS Catalina 10.15.6`
+OS used: `macOS Big Sur 11.6.0`

-uname -a output: `Darwin Nikolays-MacBook-Pro.local 20.3.0 Darwin Kernel Version 20.3.0: Thu Jan 21 00:07:06 PST 2021; root:xnu-7195.81.3~1/RELEASE_X86_64 x86_64`
+uname -a output: `Darwin Nikolays-MacBook-Pro.local 20.6.0 Darwin Kernel Version 20.6.0: Mon Aug 30 06:12:21 PDT 2021; root:xnu-7195.141.6~3/RELEASE_X86_64 x86_64`

 Testing is done with `wrk` using this command: `wrk -t8 -c64 -d5s 'http://localhost:3001/hi'`, where `3001` is changed to required port.